jasonbak/jasonbak.github.io/_posts/2017-07-14-still-alice-reflection.md

 ---
+title: "&amp;TextEdit"
-title: A FULLER LIFE--THOUGHTS ON STILL ALICE
+note-title: A FULLER LIFE - THOUGHTS ON STILL ALICE
 abstract: Thoughts on one of my favorite books.
-permalink: /still-alice-reflection
+permalink: /notes/still-alice-reflection
-layout: blog-post
+layout: note
 ---

 My opinion is mine, and I can’t make it yours.
 However, I hope I can at least get you thinking about it.